cs221-s23/cs221-s23.github.io/_assignments/lab04.md

 1. Your program will include three functions declared in `lab04.h`.
     1. `init_board`: accept input from `char* argv[]`specifying Row and Column inputs to the Tic-Tac-Toe board.
 0 0 is the upper left and 2 2 is the lower right.
     1. `print_board`: print the content of the 3x3 board.
-    1. `check_board`: win and draw patterns on the board.
+    1. `check_board`: win and draw patterns on the board. return 1 if X wins, -1 if O wins, 0 if draw.

 ## Given

-1. `lab04.h` includes the function declarations, and `test.c` includes the `main` function that runs test cases.
+1. `lab04.h` includes the `board_t` type definition and function declarations, and `test.c` includes the `main` function that runs test cases.
 Do NOT create another `main` function in your code.
 1. In lecture we will discuss the basics of the game, including alternating turns, making legal moves, and detecting a win.
 1. We will learn several new C language features, including two-dimensional arrays.